 Test Levels

-One way to approach that, is by focusing on testing levels – that is the granularity of the system elements that are targeted with tests.
+One way to approach this is by focusing on testing levels – that is the granularity of the system elements that are targeted with tests.
 Very often, a test pyramid is used to represent the notion of testing levels (see diagram below).
-As you climb up the pyramid, the cost, effort and complexity of your tests will rise significantly, whereas their reliability, speed and isolation will drop.
+As you climb up the pyramid, the cost, effort, and complexity of your tests will rise significantly, whereas their reliability, speed, and isolation will drop.

 The lowest level (that is, most granular) is called unit testing.
 A unit is the smallest possible individually executable part of the system – a function, a task, or a procedure.
 Unit tests verify that a unit works as expected in isolation.
 A good practice in this area is whenever you encounter a piece of logic with a precise objective, to extract it into a separate function and unit test it.